miminame-daisuki/nhentai-scraper/README_zh-TW.md

 - Check why error when saving pdf
 - Add favorites tag to already downloaded favorite gallery
 - Automatically load blacklist tags from nhentai user page
+- Print number of downloaded galleries in this session